 There is one other footnote surrounding this performance that should not be overlooked and that is Fury’s backing band.
 The advert states that Fury would be appearing with his own group – “The Blue Flames” – but who exactly were they?
 Fury had been known to change his musicians as often as he changed his socks.
 He almost obtained the services of The Beatles for a short tour back in 1960 but their rather shambolic audition proved conclusively that they weren’t ready to play in such exalted company and they were turned down.
-But with touring high on the list of Fury’s priorities in late 1959 Billy finally found a band that he could call his own……or rather he stole one.
-The Blue Flames were actually playing for another singer that has also graced The Top Twenty stage, one Clay Nicholls.
+But with touring high on the list of Fury’s priorities, in late 1959 Billy finally found a band that he could call his own……or rather he stole one.
+As previously mentioned, The Blue Flames were backing another singer that has also graced The Top Twenty stage, one Clay Nicholls.
 And Nicholls and his Blue Flames featured a young pimply teenager on keyboards called Clive Powell.
-The story goes that Fury liked the band but more importantly also liked their name as their initials “BF” coincided with his own, so he promptly decided to use them.
+The story goes that Fury liked the band but more importantly, liked their name as their initials “BF” coincided with his own, so he promptly decided to use them.
 What Nicholls thought of this betrayal is anyone’s guess but as Fury was “A STAR” it would appear that there was nothing he could do about it.
-The Blue Flames changed personnel frequently with top session drummer Clem Cattini a member for awhile but one constant in the line-up appears to be the aforementioned Powell, an artist that Larry Parnes thought warranted some personal attention, hence the name change to Georgie Fame.
+The Blue Flames changed personnel frequently with top session drummer Clem Cattini a one-time member but one constant in the line-up appears to be the aforementioned Powell, an artist that Larry Parnes thought warranted some personal attention, hence the name change to Georgie Fame.
 Parnes eventually sacked the band as he thought they were too “jazzy” and Fury started using The Tornadoes instead but when did this happen?
-The Blue Flames family tree web-site has the band playing for Fury, then Clay Nicholls again (perhaps out of some sense of loyalty) in June 1961 and then Fury again during that very same month.
+The Blue Flames family tree web-site has the band playing for Fury, then Clay Nicholls again in June 1961 and then Fury again during that very same month.
 This concert took place in May, the month before.
 So was Fame in the band?
-I think there has to be a good chance simply because of the advertisement suggesting that “The Blue Flames”, a name that Fame eventually claimed for his own, were on stage during this very evening.
+Possibly, if only because of the advertisement suggesting that “The Blue Flames”, a name that Fame eventually claimed for his own, were on stage during this very evening.

 There can be no doubt that Alford regarded this concert as being of prime importance.
 It was to be the final gig of their Spring season prior to taking a 3 month break and apart from laying on coaches for people living in Weston-Super-Mare and Burnham-On-Sea there was also a significant hike in the cost of the ticket, 7 shillings as opposed to the normal entrance fee of 3 or 4 bob.
 In the end, it backfired on them.
 The Top Twenty had been getting about 350-400 punters every Monday for quite some time, but on this occasion the undoubted star quality of the singer made no difference when it came to forking out hard cash and only 200 people turned up.
 There is an unsubstantiated rumour that during this concert, a male member of the 200-strong crowd took umbrage at a Fury comment that questioned the audience’s mentality whilst also doing nothing for the North/South divide.
 (Fury apparently dedicated a song to all the “suedes” in the audience – that’s the vegetable incidentally, and not a selection of fans from Stockholm.)
 The aforementioned punter, a market stall owner, armed himself with some brussel sprouts, no doubt during the interval, which were then pelted at the vocalist mid-way through a vocal performance.
 Fury – not a man to be trifled with – stopped the band mid-song, pointed to the guy in question and promptly told him to “F*** Off!”.
 Exit punter, suitably embarrassed with the band continuing the song where they had left it.
 True?
 Probably not, but it’s a good story nevertheless.